Connecticut Public Transportation Council

-The Connecticut Commuter Rail Council is an independent state board that acts as an advocate for commuters on the Metro-North, Hartford Line, and Shore Line East railroads in the state of Connecticut.
+The Connecticut Public Transportation Council is an independent state board that acts as an advocate for commuters on the Metro-North, Hartford Line, and Shore Line East railroads as well as transit commuters that use buses like CT Transit in the state of Connecticut.

-The Council holds regular, public meetings once a month (except in the summer) with Metro-North and Connecticut Department of Transportation (ConnDOT) officials to discuss concerns of commuters.
-The Council also solicits complaints from riders, issues annual reports on rail service and lobbies on behalf of commuters before state boards, offices, the governor and the Connecticut Legislature.
+The Council holds public meetings once a month (except in the summer) with Metro-North and Connecticut Department of Transportation (ConnDOT) officials to discuss concerns of commuters.
+The Council also solicits complaints from riders, issues annual reports on rail and bus service and lobbies on behalf of commuters before state boards, offices, the governor and the Connecticut Legislature.